clemence-mottez/mimic_iv/README.md

 ```

 #### Running on local
-Note that **hyperlinks that make reference to plots will not work, as local Jupyter notebook does not support HTML!**

 In most cases, the notebook can be run locally by just installing the required package versions with the following command (`requirements.txt` is assumed to be in the same directory as your notebook):

 ```bash